MeltwaterArchive/datasift-node/README.md

 ## Changelog

+- 1.4.0: Moved to v1.4 of the DataSift API, adding Task API.
 - 1.3.0: Moved to v1.3 of the DataSift API, adding pylon/update endpoint.
 - 1.2.3: Added support for pylon/sample and account/usage endpoints
 - 1.2.2: Hotfix for request method